Alberobello, in Puglia, with its Trulli is one of the 50 Italian sites entered by UNESCO in the World Heritage List.

 Alberobello, a town in the Bari hinterland, is undoubtedly the capital of the Trulli: the Old Town it is entirely made up of these particular pyramid-shaped buildings that make it unique in the world.

-According to some studies, the trulli of Alberobello date back to the middle of the Fourteenth century; at the time, in fact, it was common to demolish and rebuild the disused buildings, rather than repair them.
+According to some studies, the trulli of Alberobello date back to the middle of the Fourteenth century; in fact, at the time it was common to tear down and rebuild damaged buildings, rather than repair them.

 La dry construction, without mortar, seems to have been imposed on peasants in the fifteenth century by Counts of Conversano, to escape an edict of the Kingdom of Naples which imposed taxes on every new urban settlement.
 These buildings were therefore precarious buildings, easily demolished and not taxable.